bilal-fazlani/commanddotnet/README.md

 - `List<bool>`
 - `List<char>`

-These are applicable for both - methods and constructor
+These are applicable for both - Options and Arguments

+Note for arguments:
+- There can be only one `List` argument in the method.
+It can be used with other non `List` type arguments or `List` type options.
+- If the method has a `List` type argument, it should be defined last in the order.

 ## Custom return codes